ashki23/Python-notes/Virtual_environments.md

 conda clean --all
 ```

-**Note**: before removing packages or caches, make sure you are in the right virtual environment.
-You can use `conda info` and `conda env list` to find your current environment and use `source activate <env name or path>` or `source deactivate` to go to activate the env.
+**Note**: before removing packages or caches, make sure we are in the right virtual environment.
+We can use `conda info` and `conda env list` to find the current environment and use `source activate <env name or path>` or `source deactivate` to active or deactivate the right env.

-To remove a virtual environment you can use:
+To remove a virtual environment use:
 ```bash
 conda env remove --name <env_name> or --prefix <env_path>
 ```
-**Note**: you cannot remove an environment when it is activate.
-Note that sometime you should `deactivate` multiple times, if you `activate` more than once.
+**Note**: we cannot remove an environment when it is activate.
+Sometime, an env should `deactivate` multiple times, if it is activated more than once.

-In a **HPC** cluster system, first you need to load `miniconda3` module to be able to use `conda`.
-You can use the following as a template to build your new environment:
+In a **HPC** cluster system, first we need to load `miniconda3` module to be able to use `conda`.
+We can use the following as a template to build new environment:
 ```bash
 export CONDA_PKGS_DIRS=~/.conda/pkgs
 export CONDA_ENVS_PATH=~/.conda/envs